-Below are just a few of the types of real estate disputes the Business Trial Group can assist clients with.
-If you have questions about a problem not described here—or you wish to discuss a particular issue—please get in touch for a free review of your claim.
+The Business Trial Group handles a wide variety of real estate disputes.
+Below are a few of the common types of cases our attorneys handle.
+If you have questions about a problem not described here — or you wish to discuss a particular issue — contact us to review your claim.

 We also represent commercial real estate brokers in commissions disputes.

 The real estate profession involves a certain amount of procedural flexibility, but there are also defined regulations about how agents and brokers are allowed to conduct business.
 A common type of real estate agent misconduct that can lead to a lawsuit is fraudulent or negligent misrepresentations or falsifying information.
 Real estate agents must also disclose a property’s known defects or structural deficiencies.

 Real estate brokers or agents also owe their clients fiduciary duties.
 A fiduciary duty means that the agent or broker has to act in the best interest of their clients, not themselves or another party to the transaction.

 If you have suffered damages due to a misrepresentation or omission, or because your agent or broker did not act in your best interests, our attorneys may able to help recover your losses.

 Most commercial tenants enter into an agreement or contract with their landlords regarding the tenant’s payment responsibilities.
 If the tenant reneges on the agreement without cause, the landlord may be eligible to file a claim.

 Security deposits are often required for this reason, but there are times where a tenant fails to pay a significant amount of rent and does not notify the landlord.

 A security deposit may not fully cover a landlord’s losses.